neondatabase/neon/docs/rfcs/025-generation-numbers.md

 The number of objects leaked in this process depends on how frequently we do validation during normal operations, and whether the previous pageserver instance was terminated cleanly and validated its lists in the process.

+#### Background generation validation

+Deletion execution is gated on the "validated sequence" advancing.
+To advance it, some background task would do the following procedure for each deletion list in order:

+1. Scan the DeletionList and aggregate a map of tenant to attachment generation
+2. Send a request to the control plane to validate these generations and the DeletionList's node generation.
+3. Conditional on result:
+   - a.
+If all are valid, then advance validated sequence number
+   - b.
+If some are invalid, then rewrite the deletion list to exclude all non-valid deletions, persist to S3, then advance the validated sequence number.

+#### Operations that may skip the queue

+Deletions of an entire timeline are exempt from generation number validation.
+Once the control plane sends the deletion request, there is no requirement to retain the readability of any data within the timeline, and all objects within the timeline path may be deleted at any time from the control plane's deletion request onwards.

+Since deletions of smaller timelines won't have enough objects to compose a full sized DeleteObjects request, it is still useful to send these through the last part of the deletion pipeline to coalesce with other executing deletions: to enable this, the deletion queue should expose two input channels: one for deletions that must be processed in a generation-aware way, and a fast path for timeline deletions, where that fast path may skip validation and the persistent queue.

 ### Synchronizing attachments on pageserver startup